j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/introduction.rst.txt

 ======================
 Purpose of this Manual
 ======================
-This is the manual Ounce of Rust project.
+This is the manual for the Ounce of Rust project.
 This manual describes in detail the objectives, requirements, and design considerations of the project providing a central location for this information.
 This is invaluable for understanding the project's scope, planning the project's milestones, and creating the project's